asif-hanif/vafa/README.md

 --save_adv_images_dir=<PATH_TO_SAVE_ADV_TEST_IMAGES> \
 --attack_name vafa-3d --q_max 20 --steps 20 --block_size 32 32 32 --use_ssim_loss --debugging
 ```
 If adversarial images are not intended to be saved, use `--debugging` argument.
 If `--use_ssim_loss` is not mentioned, SSIM loss will not be used in the adversarial objective (Eq.
 2).
-If adversarial versions of train images are indeded to be generated, use mention argument `gen_train_adv_mode` instead of `gen_val_adv_mode`
+If adversarial versions of train images are indeded to be generated, mention argument `gen_train_adv_mode` instead of `gen_val_adv_mode`.

 For VAFA attack on each 2D slice of volumetric image, use : `--attack_name vafa-2d --q_max 20 --steps 20 --block_size 32 32 --use_ssim_loss`